MSantoso52/WebScraping_Jupyterlab_Selenium/README.md

 4. Run browser headless -- through add_argument("--headless=new")
 5. Provide URL to be scrape -- "https://en.wikipedia.org/wiki/List_of_countries_by_carbon_dioxide_emissions"
 6. Navigate to the Web
-7. To ger element from Web
+7. To get element from Web
 8. Save result to the list
 9. Checking data & do correction needed -- checking the list dimension
 10. Provide list for Data Frame